Our Products

 t = Time period

-This approach measures how much income remains after accounting for the cost of equity capital invested in the company.
+This framework quantifies income remaining after adjusting for the cost of equity capital.

 Net Income = ₹15 Crores